cblanken/cblanken.github.io/content/SideChannel.md

 +++
 title = "PicoCTF 2022 - SideChannel"
 date = 2022-05-29
-description = "Writeup of a solution for the SideChannel challenge from PicoCTF 2022"
+description = "Writeup for the SideChannel challenge from PicoCTF 2022"

 [extra]
 show_only_description = true